devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

   }
 }
 ```
 I chose to use two counter variables for seconds and microseconds, because it is required by the struct timeval.
+This enables me to express a wider range of time values than if I would use only one variable as a microseconds or milliseconds time counter.

-The variables are updated from the timer interrupt, so they need to be atomic.
+The variables are updated from the timer interrupt, so they must be updated atomically to prevent data races (= undefined behavior), according to the [C++ language standard](https://en.cppreference.com/w/cpp/language/memory_model).

-I also made sure that the atomics can be used without support for locks, because the Cortex M platform does not support locks out of the box.
-In order to achieve this, the type of TSeconds must not be larger than 32 bits, because the Cortex M platform does not support atomic operations on 64 bit variables.
+The `static_assert` expressions make sure that the atomics can be used without support for locks, because the Newlib Nano C standard library does not support locks out of the box.
+As a 64 bit variable would require a lock to be updated atomically on the Cortex M platform, I use an unsigned 32-bit integer for  TSeconds instead.
-Therefore, that max number of seconds that can be counted is 4294967295 seconds, which is equal to 136,1 years.
-This is enough for my particular use case.
+This has the side effect, that the highest value expressible by the variable is 4294967295 seconds, which is equal to 136,1 years.
+This is enough for my particular use case, as I do not expect the system to run for more than this timespan.

-### Implementing the `gettimeofday` function
+### Implementing the `_gettimeofday` function
 With this code in place, we can now implement the `_gettimeofday` function:

 ```cpp